enly1/maximized-window-gap/README.md

 >*This is a reduced version of **[Window Gaps](https://github.com/nclarius/tile-gaps)** script by **Natalie Clarius**.
 All credit goes to her.*

+>This also contains a bugfix to avoid 1/2 window snaps from breaking.

 Extension for KDE's window manager to add space around maximized windows.
 The size of the gaps are configurable.

 ![screenshot](.img/screenshot.png)